Sophos Firewall offloads trusted traffic to FastPath after inspecting the initial packets in a connection.

 XGS Series appliances have a dual-processor architecture, which combines a multi-core x86 CPU with a dedicated Xstream Flow Processor.
 Xstream Flow Processor is a Network Processing Unit (NPU) specifically designed for FastPath operations.

 After inspecting the initial packets in a connection, the x86 CPU offloads trusted traffic to FastPath, which runs on the Xstream Flow Processor.
-The NPU accelerates trusted traffic flow, freeing up resources on the host CPU for resource-intensive tasks, such as TLS inspection, deep packet inspection, and IPsec encryption and decryption.
+The NPU accelerates trusted traffic flow, freeing up resources on the host CPU for resource-intensive tasks, such as TLS inspection and deep packet inspection.

 XG Series appliances deliver FastPath offloading with firewall acceleration on 18.0, 18.5, and 19.0 and later versions.
 Additionally, they offload trusted traffic to the host x86 CPU.